Agencies Responsible for regulating drones in the Republic of South Africa

 - Form CA-47R4 – amendment of C of R due to change of company name, change of address, or change of manufacturer’s name.

-- Form CA-47R5 – for duplicate C of R as a result of being lost, stolen, damaged or destroyed.
+- Form CA-47R5 – for duplicate C of R due to being lost, stolen, damaged, or destroyed.

 These forms may be obtained from the SACAA Airworthiness Forms page of the website (not always accessible).